Video Processing Guide

 • --video: Input video file for face feature extraction.

-• --features: Path to save extracted facial features in .tar.xz format.
+• --features: Path to save extracted facial features in .tar.gz format.

 Face Visualization